Why Feed Quality Seed to Wild Birds?

 The Easiest Way to Clean Your Bird Feeder

-- Soak in hot soapy water and use a brush/scrunge sponge to give all the parts a good scrub.
+- Soak in hot soapy water and scrub with a brush/scrunge sponge.

 - Let parts dry completely.